TimVincii/Terrastorage/README.md

   * Right - Buttons are placed on the right side of storage screens.
   * Left - Buttons are placed on the left side of storage screens.
-* **Sort By** - Determines the property by which items are sorted when using "Sort Items" or "Sort Inventory."
+* **Sort By** - Determines the property by which items are sorted when using "Sort Items" or "Sort Inventory".
 It can be set to:

   * Item Group - Items are sorted by their group.
   * Item Count - Items are sorted by quantity (from highest to lowest).